Entity - Making Money

 Viable, Capable, Credible and Visible — Four Factors that Impact Success

 In the long run, the business plan saves time and money.
 Therefore, you have greater credibility when talking with potential investors and lenders.
-Your confidence grows as a result of thinking through your assumptions, resource needs, identification of the customer, etc. You have answers to key questions and that increases your capability and credibility with those you seek to do business with.
-The business model, the how you make money, is important to gaining access to the capital you need through operational results (sales and profits) or from other sources (equity and debt).
+Your confidence grows as a result of thinking through your assumptions, resource needs, identification of the customer, etc. You have answers to key questions.
+Those answers increase your capability and credibility with those you seek as customers, lenders, employees, vendors, and investors.
+The business model, how you make money, is important to gaining access to the capital you need through operational results (sales and profits) or from other sources (equity and debt).